cyclops-ui/cyclops/CONTRIBUTING.md

 If you are up to the challenge of contributing to Cyclops, this document will help guide you on your journey.
 And if you want to talk to us directly, join our [Discord](https://discord.com/invite/8ErnK3qDb3) where we have a `looking-to-contribute` channel.

-Please note we have a [code of conduct](./CODE_OF_CONDUCT.md).
-Please follow it in all your interactions with the project.
+Please note we have a [code of conduct](./CODE_OF_CONDUCT.md), follow it in all your interactions with the project.

 ## The components that make Cyclops